cyberbotics/webots/docs/discord/technical-questions-2021.md

 i am trying to remotely control the robot using my laptop

 ##### Bitbots\_Jasper [Moderator] 02/05/2021 19:03:41
-`@Simon Steinmann`  i made a pull request, thanks again for your help [https://github.com/cyberbotics/urdf2webots/pull/107](https://github.com/cyberbotics/urdf2webots/pull/107)
+`@Luftwaffel`  i made a pull request, thanks again for your help [https://github.com/cyberbotics/urdf2webots/pull/107](https://github.com/cyberbotics/urdf2webots/pull/107)

 I think it depends on your use case, to convert the model to a proto you can use [https://github.com/cyberbotics/blender-webots-exporter](https://github.com/cyberbotics/blender-webots-exporter) as far as i know.
 If you want to very precisely place every little wheat plant you need individual models, if you only want to place it roughly you can probaly use the tiles they provide in the models you linked to.
 You need to pay a little attention to the amount of polygons you are using in the end, the models you linked to are quite high resolution and it might cause some issues if there is a gigantic amount of them on the screen.